 To see the information for international students change your location using the button at the top right of the screen.

-Holders of this qualification will have the skills and knowledge required to work as deck crew on either general commercial or passenger vessels operating in restricted or near coastal waters.
+Deck crew on either general commercial or passenger vessels operating in restricted or near coastal waters.

 Potential employers include: